bchan-4/LE_single_chain/README.md

 --------
 Prerequisites
 ----
-The main piece of code is ```ExtrSim.c```, which uses LAMMPS (23Jun2022 version) as a C library and also uses MPI for parallelization.
+The main pieces of code are ```ExtrSim.c``` and ```ExtrSim_MoreOutputs.c```.
+The codes use LAMMPS (23Jun2022 version) as a C library and MPI for parallelization.
 To compile this code, you must first build LAMMPS as a shared library (see LAMMPS documentation https://docs.lammps.org/Build_link.html).
 You must also ensure that the caller code can find the library, which may require editing your environemntal variables.
 Note that this code was tested with OpenMPI 4.1.1.

 ------
 Compilation